What will EAP services cost?

 Confidentiality is mandated by federal and state laws and regulations.
 EAP counselors strive to protect the rights and privacy of all clients and abide by the ethical guidelines of professional counseling associations.
 No information is released without written permission unless there is a threat of harm to self or others, or if the release is required by a court order.

 Are there any times that employees are required to go to EAP?

 Many companies have provisions for compulsory referrals in limited situations where work readiness is questioned or circumstances could result in termination of an employee.
 In these situations, the employee must accept referrals and follow recommendations as a condition of continued employment.
 This generally involves some violation of company policy, and acceptance of services is part of an agreed-upon plan between the company and the employee.
 The company’s human resource representative would be involved to discuss how the EAP could help and would also explain any company requirements.

 All EAP counselors hold master’s degrees in a counseling-related field and are licensed mental health counselors.
 Counselors have experience in a broad range of problems and are familiar with resources for specialty services offered through insurance plans and within the community.
 All counselors specialize in employee assistance services.

-All employees whether full-time or part-time, and their dependents, significant others, and adult children until they turn 26 are eligible for EAP services.
+All employees whether full-time or part-time, and their dependents and significant others are eligible for EAP services.
 You need not be enrolled in your company’s health insurance plan to be eligible for services.